Honda CR-V Won’t Start? Here’s Why And How To Fix

 Wrong Battery Charge Mode (2012 to 2014)

 Honda TSB 12-041 – issued 11/8/2014.
-A sensor monitors the battery state and selects the charging mode based on battery sulfation and driving habits.
-As a consequence, the battery won’t be fully charged when you turn the car off.
+A sensor monitors the battery state and selects the charging mode based on battery sulfation and driving patterns.
+As a result, the battery won’t be fully charged when you turn the car off.
 You’ll need a software update.

 This issue affects all 2012 to 2014 Honda CR-Vs.